sweattep/ancient_quotes/README.md

 >Do not stand in a place of danger trusting in miracles

 >The man who has confidence in himself gains the confidence of others

+>Our bodies ache during the day, and work is torture.
+Then at night our thoughts are troubled.
+It just doesn't make sense